midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Aggregation` ##
 ====================
-Aggregation operations process multiple documents and return computed results

-An aggregation pipeline consists of one or more stages that process documents
+Aggregation in MongoDB is a powerful framework that processes and transforms data from a collection by passing documents through a sequence of stages, each performing a specific operation

 db.collectionName.aggregate(pipeline,options)
 pipeline = Array of operations

-1. How does it work ?
-Aggregation in MongoDB is a framework for processing and transforming data within a collection.
-It allows us to perform various operations on documents, such as filtering, grouping, sorting, and computing new values.
-Aggregation is a powerful tool for generating reports, extracting insights, and preparing data for analysis.

 `Advantages`
 -------------